rafalp/misago_docker/README.md

 You can easily prepare your own backup archives for use with `./appctl restore`.

-You simply need to create directory, name you however you want (`mybackup` in this example), and put two items inside of it:
+Start off with creating a directory, `mybackup` for instance.
+Create the following files and directories inside of it:

 `database.sql` - PostgreSQL dump that can be imported with `psql`.
 `media` - your forum's media directory.